 The passage of the NCIAA did more than increase the number of places that are smoke-free.
 It also removed preemption from the state law.
 Cities, counties and town governments can now pass local laws about smoking that are stronger than the state law.
-As a result, multiple cities in Nevada are actively working to strengthen the state law by expanding protections to all workers in their own jurisdictions.
+As a result, multiple cities in Nevada have actively worked to strengthen the state law by expanding protections to all employees in their own jurisdictions.

 Healthy Living Douglas County and Smoke Free Clean Clear Tahoe